angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 name a 4-of, you have about 14% chance to lose the game, and you'll lose on average around 10 life.
 If you name a 3-of, you have roughly a 24% chance to die and will lose around 13 life.
-If you plan to play with Spoils of the vault, it's useful to be able to approximmate these values on the fly, so here are a couple heuristics for that purpose:
+If you plan to play with Spoils of the vault, it's useful to be able to approximate these values on the fly, so here are a couple heuristics for that purpose:

 > To approximate average life loss, divide your deck size by 1 plus the number